 Hungary's imports of biotech crops are controversial in terms of its asserted GE-free status.
 The country has a structural shortage of animal protein feed.
-The agricultural sector needs around 550,000 MT of soybean meal and full-fat soybean meal annually, of which only 20-25 percent derives from domestic sources.
-The other 75-80 percent, of which about 90 percent is GE, is imported as trans-shipped product from other EU countries, typically from Slovenia and Germany.
+The agricultural sector needs around 550,000 MT of soybean meal and full-fat soybean meal annually, of which only 20 percent derives from domestic sources.
+The other 80 percent (464,000 Mt in 2021), of which about 90 percent is GE, is imported as trans-shipped product from other EU countries, typically from Slovenia and Germany.
 This import dependence makes farmers and feed producers vulnerable to external market movements.